Claudio Juarez Castillo Biography

-Claudio Juarez was born in 1938 in Ayacucho, Peru.
-He studied painting and printmaking at the Escuela Nacional de Bellas Artes de Lima, Peru, and in 1960 he was granted a fellowship to continue his studies at the Museum of Modern Art in Rio de Janeiro.
-A year later he received another scholarship that allowed him go to Paris where he taught and worked with Stanley William Hayter at Atelier 17.
+Cláudio Juarez, painter and printmaker, was born Cláudio Juarez Castillo in 1938 in Ayacucho, Peru.
+He studied painting and printing in the Escuela nacional de Bellas Artes de Lima.
+In 1960, Juarez was granted a fellowship to continue his studies at the Museum of Modern Art of Rio de Janeiro.
+The following year he received a scholarship from the Galouste Gulbekian, which he used to travel to Paris where he taught and worked with Stanley William Hayter.